Not All Project Software Suits Your Team. How to Choose the Right One?

 6. How much should you pay?

-Occasionally, web-based project management software providers charge a monthly fee for the usage of their tool.
+Occasionally, online project management software providers charge a monthly fee for the usage of their tool.
 This includes customer service and frequent software updates.

 Some project tools start from 10$/user per month, but more comprehensive tools can go up to 50$/user month.
 Make sure the monthly price includes all the features you need as some project software providers charge a high price for little add-ons.